 While the new year settles in, my family and I long for the familiar.
 With all of the talk of new year’s resolutions, I always go back to my basic philosophy of everything in moderation.
 No extremes, just a balanced, easy flow of family, food and fun.

 That’s where this new recipe comes in.
 My kids (and I) love cinnamon toast, so I came up with this recipe with all the flavors and warmth of the toaster classic.
 Yes, the icing may be a little over the top for breakfast, but one slice will be alright.
-This recipe uses my cup-for-cup recipe, Silvana’s Kitchen Gluten-Free All-Purpose Flour.
+This recipe uses my cup-for-cup flour, Cooking for Isaiah® Gluten-Free, Dairy-Free Multi-Purpose Flour.

 If you haven’t already, please join the conversation in my online community, Silvana’s Kitchen, where you can meet my friends who are cooking gluten-free, too.
 I’d love to hear how you’re doing!